 - pepper in grains

-- When the fish stock is ready, in a large pan (casseruola in Italian) we start with the oil and half of the butter (the other half we will use in the end, to cream).
-When hot enough, we add the squashed garlic and the sage.
+- When the fish stock is ready, in a pan we start with the butter (the other half we will use in the end, to cream).
+When hot enough, we add the finely chopped onion.

-- In another pan we toast the rice at a high heat for 2/3 minutes, until it will be hot as you touch it and the grains shiny/transparent (the perfect temperature to toast the rice is 220/240 °C, that’s why is better in a second pan, otherwise we would burn the onion…or, if you don’t want to take a second pan, you can remove the onion and add it back later, after the rice has toasted and you set the heat lower).
-Then we drop the rice into the onion (or vice versa if you use only one pan) and we simmer with the white wine until is reduced.
+- In another pan we toast the rice at a high heat for 2-3 minutes, until it will be hot as you touch it and the grains shiny/transparent (the perfect temperature to toast the rice is 220/240 °C, that’s why is better in a second pan, otherwise we would burn the onion…or, if you don’t want to take a second pan, you can remove the onion and add it back later, after the rice has toasted and you set the heat lower).
+Then we add the white wine and we let it simmer at high heat until is reduced.

-- At this point, we add some fish stock enough to cover the rice, and from now we will cook at a medium/strong heat, adding the fish stock when it’s needed, until the rice is properly cooked (about 15/18 minutes, but you have to read the package and try with your mouth).
-After 10/12 minutes we add the fish fillets, cut into small pieces (about 1 cm), and the lemon zest.
+- At this point, we add some fish stock enough to cover the rice and the onions too, and from now we will cook at a medium/strong heat, adding the fish stock when it’s needed, until the rice is properly cooked (about 15/18 minutes, but you have to read the package and try with your mouth).
+After 10/12 minutes we add the fish fillets, cut into small pieces (about 1 cm).

-- Add parsley (or chives) and serve it.
-In alternative, we can decorate the dish with 1 or 2 fried perch fillets on the top (flour, egg, breadcrumbs and then fried in good butter for about 2 minutes on each side, with fresh sage too, until they get a nice golden color).
+- We can decorate the dish with 1 or 2 fried perch fillets on the top of each serving dish (flour, egg, breadcrumbs and then fried in good butter for about 3 minutes on each side, with fresh sage too, until they get a nice golden color).